BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Over expressive HYPERAROUSAL - SYMPATHETIC NERVOUS SYSTEM (Fight, Flight/Flee, or Fawn)

-Gas pedal of Energy/Arousal/Activation is Stuck in the "ON" position.
+Gas pedal of Energy/Arousal/Activation is Stuck in the "ON/GO" position.
 Too much energy, leading to busyness of thoughts, irritability, anxiety, anger, panic or urgency.

 or